terraform-ibm-modules/terraform-ibm-landing-zone/reference-architectures/deploy-arch-ibm-slz-vsi-quickstart.md

 related_links:
   - title: "The Landing zone for applications with virtual servers - Quickstart (Financial Services edition) variation"
     url: "https://cloud.ibm.com/docs/deployable-reference-architectures?topic=deployable-reference-architectures-vsi-ra-qs"
-    description: "The Landing zone for applications with virtual servers - Quickstart (Financial Services edition) variation is a deployable architecture that provides virtual servers in a VPC in a single region.
-The The Landing zone for applications with virtual servers - Quickstart (Financial Services edition) variation is designed to deploy quickly for demonstration and development."
+    description: "The Quickstart (Financial Services edition) variation is a deployable architecture that provides virtual servers in a VPC in a single region.
+The Quickstart (Financial Services edition) variation is designed to deploy quickly for demonstration and development."
   - title: "Landing zone for applications with virtual servers - Standard (Financial Services edition) variation"
     url: "https://cloud.ibm.com/docs/deployable-reference-architectures?topic=deployable-reference-architectures-vsi-ra"
     description: "A deployable architecture that is based on the IBM Cloud for Financial Services reference and that provides virtual servers in a secure VPC for your workloads."